lazytortoise905/development-final/README.md

 ### Organization of Components
 The main component is `app.js` which has three child components:
 `aggregator.js` `cardItem.js` and `control.js`.
-The first of these controls
-the favorites list on the right and displays information about the players the user has selected as well as an aggregation of their total combined games played.
-The second component is a singular cardItem which takes as a prop as player object and displays information about them (picture, number, position, side of the football, games played, name, and an add button).
+The first of these controls is the favorites list on the right which displays information about the players the user has selected as well as an aggregation of their total combined games played.
+The second component is a singular cardItem which takes as a prop a player object and displays information about them (picture, number, position, side of the football, games played, name, and an add/remove button).
 This makes the code very abstract as a list of the players can be mapped into a list of card items that is then displayed by the parent (app.js).
 Finally, the third component contains the block on the left which is home to the controls